dickdavis/dotfiles/README.md

 :CocInstall coc-json coc-html coc-eslint coc-tsserver coc-solargraph coc-css
 ```

-Lastly, install the `solargraph` and `solargraph-rails` gems globally.
+Install the `solargraph` and `solargraph-rails` gems globally.
 The configuration file for `solargraph` can be generated in a project with command:

 ```bash
 solargraph config